saadullah01/health-care-api/README.md

-# health-care-api
+# Health Data Managing API
-A multi-module health care application to help a health center to manage their data.
+A multi-module health care application data management API to help a health center to manage their data.

 ## Users
 * Medical Professionals (Nurses and Doctors)